BOCK-AI/BAVT/README.md

       * A **Tesla Model 3** driving automatically in the CARLA world, following the road.
       * A live OpenCV window displaying the **RGB camera feed** from the vehicle's front camera.
-      * A live Open3D Window ('') which is an interactive 3D window where you can use your mouse to rotate, pan, and zoom the view.
+      * A live Open3D Window ('Carla Lidar/Radar') which is an interactive 3D window where you can use your mouse to rotate, pan, and zoom the view.
 It displays two overlapping point clouds updated in real-time.
 (Lidar - yellow gradient points, Radar - Blue points)
       * In the simulator, you will be positioned to spectate behind the car.
 (This is done using the Spectator class of CARLA.
 Can be modified.
 I find it convenient.)

+Not: Shortcuts for the hukj

 6.  **How to Exit**
     To stop the script and clean up the simulation, you can either:

       * Press **`CTRL + C`** in the terminal where `lidar3d_and_radar.py` is running.
       * Press the **`q`** key while the OpenCV window is active.
-        All actors (vehicle + camera) are destroyed automatically.
+        All actors (vehicle + camera) and windows are destroyed automatically.

 -----
 **Some Handy Terminal Shortcuts:**